 A quick check online shows it’s got lots of positive reviews.
-All good so far.
+All is good so far.

 I know what you’re thinking.
 How do they help stop blisters?

-Fox have incorporated a clarino palm.
-That coupled with foam padding that’s shock absorbent, mean the gloves take the brunt of rub, not your hands.
+Fox has incorporated a clarino palm.
+That coupled with foam padding that’s shock absorbent, means the gloves take the brunt of rub, not your hands.

-More importantly, even in the cold weather you’ll sweat on a bike; and even more summer.
+More importantly, even in the cold weather, you’ll sweat on a bike; and even more in summer.

 When you sweat through your hands, you’re more prone to getting blisters.

-That’s why Fox have developed their Dirtpaws using moisture wicking fabric; sweat dries quickly.
+Fox has developed their Dirtpaws using moisture-wicking fabric; sweat dries quickly.

-And, you’ll get silicone fingertips, which increases feel when grabbing the front brake or clutch.
+And, you’ll get silicone fingertips, which increase the feel when grabbing the front brake or clutch.